 • Dressy Sneakers: Slip them on and head out for a very comfortable work period.
 You cannot always wear these office shoes, of course, but you certainly will not be dressing down with them either.
 They are perfect to swap out stilettos with when you are on the move.

 • Summer Espadrilles: High platforms, soft strapping, and platform wedges combine for a look that is both able to be dressed up or dressed down, given the occasion.
-Perfect work shoes for when the days are hot, and your pedicure is just right!
+Espadrilles are perfect work shoes for when the days are hot, and your pedicure is just right!

 At the end of the day though, pick something easy to slip on and off, like loafers, for when you are on your feet for hours on end, dressed up beautifully in interesting colors and added detailing.
 Sporty pumps with a mesh body also work for a lightweight but trendy final look.